Spico197/NYT-H/README.md

 # NYT-H

-This are the source codes for the COLING2020 paper:
+Source codes for the COLING2020 paper:

 Towards Accurate and Consistent Evaluation: A Dataset for Distantly-Supervised Relation Extraction